 - Myelination (the process of coating the axon of each neuron with a fatty coating called myelin) – It is like the insulation of nerves.

 90% of our brain development happens before the age of 5 years and the rest 10% after that.
-However cognitive development which enables you to read, think logically, prioritizing, understanding situation, planning, solving problem, making decisions, reasoning, etc. Cognitive development is continued even after 12 years.
+However cognitive development enables you to read, think logically, prioritize, understand situations, plan, solve problems, make decisions, reason, etc. Cognitive development is continued even after 12 years.